 Rely on night-time cooling

-Temperature drops at night.
+The temperature drops at night.
 When it gets dark, shipping container homes cool down.
 It releases the heat the building envelope absorbed.
 This is the time to crack open your windows.
 Open them, especially the clerestory windows, to allow air to enter and exit the house.
-Run your fans to encourage air flow and cross ventilation inside the house.
+Run your fans to encourage airflow and cross ventilation inside the house.
 Doing so will push warm air out and the cool breeze in.

 Grow trees and tall plants

 When planted in the right spot, trees and other tall greenery will give your home a natural shade.
 Here's a list of trees that homeowners grow in their gardens and use for shade:

 ✓ Brush Cherry (native to New South Wales and Queensland)

 If you're going to grow a tree or a tall plant, make sure that it doesn't block the winter sun.

 We recommend working with a landscape architect too.
 One can help you create a low-maintenance garden that's perfect for the property.

 Switch to fluorescent lights

 Incandescent lights emit unwanted heat inside the house.
 So, swap these yellowish bulbs with fluorescent or LED lights.
 These will keep your home cooler and will cut the cost of your electricity bills.